dhilman/container-management/README.md

 > **Outcome**: setup router with ability to add service based routing and TLS/SSL certificate management dynamically.

 The server applications will be run using Docker's `docker-compose`.
-If the [Terraform](#solution-terraform-cloud--digitalocean) module was used to create the server then Docker and `docker-compose` would come pre-installed.
+If [infrastructure](#infrastructure) section was followed, server will have docker installed, else install this separetely.

 ### Solution: Routing with Traefik